-Figure 13.
+Figure 19.
 Proposed Mechanism of Action of Our TCER, from Administration to Tumor Killing

 Administration of the biologic compound to a biomarker positive cancer patient.
-TCER molecules are designed to specifically bind to the pHLA targets on cancer cells, direct and activate any patient's circulating T cell via the T cell engaging part in close proximity of the cancer cell with the goal of destroying the malignant cell.
+TCER molecules are designed to specifically bind to the pHLA targets on cancer cells, direct and activate any patient's circulating T cell with the goal of destroying the malignant cell.